suhasagg/p2pfunchat/README.md

 8)User block facility

-9)User Message history and P2P chat session storage and recovery/resumption in peers
+9)User Message history and P2P chat session storage and recovery/resumption in peers.
+  Batch mode message history sync to p2p chat database tracker for analytics and storage.

-10)Storing User semantics for P2P CHAT sessions to be plugged in analytics engine
+10)Storing User semantics for P2P CHAT sessions to be plugged in analytics engine User chat semantics are available in bolt db so that other apps can utilise it for personalisation.